Attorneys sift strong opinions, anxiety among Chauvin jurors - WTMJ

 “That’s not fair because we are humans, you know?” she said.

-Three in the pool were seated on the jury, and six others were dismissed by day’s end.
+Three in the pool were seated on the jury, and six others were dismissed by day’s end, in a process that actually began months ago, when potential jurors responded to an extensive questionnaire that explored their familiarity with the case and their own contacts with police.

 The three jurors who were selected — two men and one woman — all said they had heard some details about the case against Chauvin but would be able to put aside what they heard or opinions they had formed and make a decision based on evidence in court.
 One of the selected jurors said he hadn’t seen the bystander video of Floyd’s arrest at all, while the others described seeing it minimally.